-A revised framework to guide the sustainable development of New Zealand’s tourism industry has been released today by Tourism Industry Aotearoa.
+A revised framework to guide the sustainable development of New Zealand’s tourism industry was released in November 2018 by Tourism Industry Aotearoa.

 “As an industry-led initiative with strong government backing, Tourism 2025 was incredibly successful in aligning our industry when it was released in 2014.
 But a lot has changed since then.
 In 2016, we recognised the rapidly evolving nature of our industry when we released Tourism 2025 – Two Years On.
 Moving forward another two years and there are yet more changes to acknowledge and respond to,” Mr Roberts says.